mariamsendiony/AWS_Bike_Sharing_AutoGluon/project/report-template.md

 ### How much better did your model preform after adding additional features and why do you think that is?
 It improved alot,The feature "datetime" was hourly information so I added data for "year", "month", "day", and "hour as distinct features from "datetime".
 Additionally, "season" and "weather" were transformed to categorical type.
-Also, the additional features from datetime would have certainly helped the model get more information to learn from.
+Also, the additional features from datetime would have certainly helped the model get more information to learn from. the RMSE went from 1.8088 to  0.56963 which is a significant decrease as we know the closer the RMSE to zero the better.almost 68% improvement.
 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
 It varied depending on the hyper parameters and the number of trials and epochs.